Property types

-Specialist property finance made easy!
+Specialist property home loans made easy!

 How can we help you?

-We are loan approval experts, not just normal mortgage brokers.
 So if you need to finance an unusual property such as a serviced apartment, company title unit, duplex, rural land or even a flood zoned property then we will know which lenders can help you.

-What types of properties can be financed?
+What types of property can be financed?

 - Inner city units